Improving Black-Box Generative Attacks via Generator Semantic Consistency: Distinctions of our method

+Our method stands distinct from the focus of existing generative attacks in that we delve into the generator feature space, rather than the surrogate model space, as categorized in Table~\ref{tab:supp_method_disctinction}.
 Previous works have targeted various stages of the generative attack pipeline~\cite{poursaeed2018generative, naseer2019cross, salzmann2021learning, zhang2022beyond}, including input data augmentation, pixel-level perturbation, surrogate model's logit- and feature-level manipulations.
 Nonetheless, no work has yet explicitly manipulated the internal features of the generative model to enhance transferability.
 In this work, we investigate how internal feature representations within generative models can be harnessed to enhance the transferability of AEs.

+\paragraph{Distinction from ensemble-based approach.} We assert that our proposed method is intended as a complementary add-on to the single perturbation generator already employed by existing generative attacks, rather than as a separate generator.
+As such throughout our experiments, we meticulously focus on the effect of attaching our method onto existing perturbation generators and show that our complementary add-on exhibits attack-beneficial effects.
+Though we do agree that an ensemble of different generators may be an interesting direction of work, the scope in our work focuses more on a complementary add-on for existing adversarial generative perturbation works.

+\paragraph{Full algorithm.} For a full picture of training and inference stage of our algorithm, we provide in Alg.~\ref{alg:alg1_full} outlining the procedure in both stages.